CLIMATE-DIAMOND/EU-CLEWS/README.md

 # EU-CLEWS
 This repository contains the EU-CLEWs model development work carried out under the Horizon-DIAMOND project.
-At the moment, it is a private repository.
-We can make it public when needed after adding the necessary licenses.
+This reposiroty is a work in progress.
+It has two main sections: The Aggregated EU CLEWs model and the Diaggregated CLEWs model.
+The later is yet to be started.
+The former is being developed and is ints fial stages of development.

 # Land-Water Modules